|

 marine life isn’t quite as varied this time of year, the fish have moved on,

 but the invertebrate life can be quite pretty.
 We also have Harbor seals that visit during these months.
+The

 following articles about diving Cape Ann were written and photographed by